pkalivas/radiate/docs/source/objectives.md

 > **Purpose**: Optimize multiple conflicting objectives simultaneously

+With multiple objectives there's rarely a single "best" solution — improving one objective usually means giving ground on another.
+The key idea is **Pareto dominance**: solution *A* dominates solution *B* if it is at least as good as *B* on **every** objective and strictly better on **at least one**.
+The solutions that *no* other solution dominates form the **Pareto front** — the set of best available trade-offs.
+Rather than collapsing everything down to one winner, multi-objective optimization evolves and returns this whole front, leaving the final trade-off choice to you.

 ---

 ### Setting Up MO Problems

 Use `multi_objective()` with a list of optimization directions to configure multi-objective optimization.
-To control the size of the Pareto front, use `front_range()` to specify the minimum and maximum number of solutions to maintain as seen below:
+To bound how many solutions the engine keeps on the Pareto front, set the **front-size range** — `front_range(min, max)` in Python, `front_size(min..max)` in Rust.
+It defaults to `800..900`.

 === ":fontawesome-brands-python: Python"